surajjagdev/SlackMates/README.md

 ## Build Status

 This application is building in progress.
+ECON listening error, just restart server again.
+Will change nodemon to concurrently after.

 ## Tech/Framework Used